ivotron/quiho-popper/paper/paper.md

 While the hardware and software specification can serve to describe the performance characteristics of a machine, the real performance characteristics can only feasibly be obtained by executing programs and capturing metrics.
-One can get generate arbitrary performance characteristics by interposing a hardware emulation layer and deterministically associate performance characteristics to each instruction based on specific hardware specs.
+One can generate arbitrary performance characteristics by interposing a hardware emulation layer and deterministically associate performance characteristics to each instruction based on specific hardware specs.
 While possible, this is